 If you really want to challenge the stabiliser muscles then the best way to do that is to isolate them as well.

 The debate over the value of machines has been going on ever since their introduction some 40 years ago.

 The negativity that surrounds them is based largely on opinion and not science.

 This is frustrating because they provide an essential contribution to the injury rehab process.
-Understanding how to use them will get you back to your activities faster than any other training method currently available.
+Understanding how to use them will get you back to your activities faster.